Vocational students follow in the footsteps of old water masters

 Hackathon

-The two-day event is a so-called hackathon, an event in which teams of participants work together non-stop on assignments in a short period of time.
-As an extra addition, the students experience what it feels like to have their feet in the clay through a tour, overnight stay in tents, and an excursion across the mudflats.
-These experiences give the students a more complete picture of the water problems so that they can solve the assignments in their own way.
+The two-day event is a so-called hackathon, an event in which teams of participants work together non-stop on assignments over a short period of time.
+As an added bonus, through a guided tour, an overnight stay in tents, and an excursion across the mudflats, the students experience what it feels like to stand with their feet in the mud.
+These experiences give the students a more complete picture of water-related issues, enabling them to solve the assignments in their own way.

 Inspire and challenge

-The aim of the hackathon is to enable students to contribute to future water challenges.
-They will be inspired by the knowledge of water masters from the past.
-The old plans of Johan van Veen from Groningen, who came up with the Delta Works and Eemshaven, are still super relevant!
+The goal of the hackathon is to let students contribute to addressing future water challenges.
+In doing so, they are inspired by the knowledge of the water masters of the past.
+The old plans of Groningen native Johan van Veen, the visionary behind the Delta Works and Eemshaven, are still highly relevant today!
 This year, Groningen Seaports, the Province of Groningen, the dike workers from Heijmans, and Noorderpoort Groningen are supporting the event.

-Experts from the Blauwe Lijn Foundation show students how farmers from the Hogeland region and water engineers such as Johan van Veen were pioneers in Groningen.
-The Noorderzijlvest Water Authority offers young technical professionals more perspective on current activities and an exciting view of the water sector of the future.
-To this end, they visit the Lauwersmeer dike reinforcement project in Lauwersoog and engage in conversation with the young climate ambassadors of Youth for Climate Adaptation (YFCA).
+Experts from the Blauwe Lijn Foundation show the students how farmers from the Hogeland region and water engineers like Johan van Veen were pioneers in Groningen.
+Noorderzijlvest Water Authority young technical professionals a clearer sense of their role in the present and an exciting glimpse into the future of the water sector.
+To that end, they visit, for example, the Lauwersmeerdijk dike reinforcement project in Lauwersoog and engage in dialogue with the youth climate ambassadors of Youth for Climate Adaptation (YFCA).

-At Landgoed De Camping 't Zandt, the students will work on two specific assignments.
-The first assignment on the first day focuses on designing a dike that will still be standing in 2080.
-In doing so, the students must take into account the still uncertain sea level rise and current land subsidence.
-The second day is devoted to sustainable flood defences, i.e. with minimal CO2 emissions and room for sound ecological development.
-The ideas will be presented at the conclusion of the hackathon in the Nijlicht building at Groningen Seaports.
+At the De Camping ’t Zandt estate, the students will tackle two specific assignments.
+The first assignment on the first day focuses on designing a dyke that will still hold up in 2080.
+In doing so, the students must take into account the still-uncertain sea-level rise and current subsidence.
+The second day is dedicated to sustainable flood defence—meaning minimal CO2 impact and room for sound ecological development.
+The ideas will be presented at the conclusion of the hackathon at the Nijlicht venue of Groningen Seaports.